 #31.
 The Botanic Gardens, Dublin

-Free entry and Trish told us there is a cheap car park nearby.
+You will get free entry at The Botanic Gardens in Glasnevin, and Trish told us there is a cheap car park nearby.
 “Our 2 (3 & 6) love it.
 Love running around, climbing trees, seeing all the different flowers.
 They love the massive tropical greenhouse and you can feed the ducks.”

 #32.
 Fort Lucan, Dublin